igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## TODO

+* Weird bug where leaving a building sets you in the middle of nowhere?? (spotted by taking first exit/entrance)
 * Identify shop types by their exterior
 * Item type elevator key to allow instant access to any floor
 * Intro text when starting a new game